ibm-granite/granite-code-ide/README.md

 By default, the Ollama server runs on IP address `127.0.0.1`, port `11434`, using http as a protocol.
 If you change the IP address or the port where Ollama is available:

-1. Open the extension settings of watsonx Code Assistant Individual.
+1. Open the extension settings.
 2. Locate the entry for _API Host_.
 3. Add the host IP and port.